 Use the oevents CLI to export data

-CLI is written in bash and should run on macOS and most GNU or Linux distributions.
-See the Github repository for detailed installation and usage instructions.
+The oevents CLI is written in bash and runs on macOS and most GNU/Linux distributions.
+See the GitHub repository for detailed installation and usage instructions.

 Prerequisites